javieraviles/Har2Postman/README.md

 * Status code such as 200, 204, 400, 401, 403 or 404 must have specific assertions.
 * Non-json responses should even not tried to be analysed

+### v0.7.0 - Relevant headers should be included
+* Authorization methods should be supported including headers
+* Every other useful header should be included too

 ### Future features still to be planned
-* Requests could include some way of authorization
-* Requests might include more useful headers
 * Url hostname of requests, if common, should come from an env variable
 * support `xml` format
 * when creating an object, might be interesting to save it's `id` if contained in response as env variable for future requests over same entity (GET, PUT or DELETE)